Author Archives: Michelle Bauer

 Leave this time trusting that the Lord will never leave you.

-Michelle Bauer ~ An Invitation to Joy: Serving Well
+An Invitation to Joy: Serving Well by Michelle Bauer

 We’re looking at the book of Philippians through the lens of joy.
 Joy does not come easily, and I need to be reminded of the choices and attitudes that lead to joy.
 Too many times I settle for happy – which is a cheap substitute for joy.
 The road to joy is hard.
 If we are going to walk it, it will require ongoing transformation into God’s likeness.
 Think about over themes in Philippians – humility, unity over preference, a servant attitude.
 This is very different from what culture says leads to joy – vacations, holidays, or career success.